ehjjjj/h8/README.md

 To test your code.
 You have to first compile it and then run one of the following commands. <br>

-./pa08 -VID a b C D 1 3 2 > outVID.txt
+./pa08 -VID a b C D 1 3 2 > outVID.txt<br/>
 Print out all possible identifers with max length 2, LCS=a, LCE=b, UCS=C, UCE=D, DS=1, DE=3.
-The Expected output for this case is in outVID.txt
+The Expected output for this case is in outVID.txt<br/>

-./pa08 -VID a b C D 1 3 2 | sort > outSortedVID.txt
+./pa08 -VID a b C D 1 3 2 | sort > outSortedVID.txt<br/>
 Sort and Print out all possible identifers with max length 2, LCS=a, LCE=b, UCS=C, UCE=D, DS=1, DE=3.
-The Expected output for this case is in outSortedVID.txt
+The Expected output for this case is in outSortedVID.txt<br/>

-./pa08 -D 0 2 3
+./pa08 -D 0 2 3<br/>
 Print out all possible identifers with max length 3, DS=0, DE=2.
-The Expected output for this case is in outDouble.txt
+The Expected output for this case is in outDouble.txt<br/>

-./pa08 -D 0 2 3 | sort
+./pa08 -D 0 2 3 | sort<br/>
 Sort Print out all possible identifers with max length 3, DS=0, DE=2.
-The Expected output for this case is in outSortedDouble.txt
+The Expected output for this case is in outSortedDouble.txt<br/>

 # Submitting Your code